Thomas-Pal/kafka-digital-wallet/app/README.md

 npm run produce:dwp
 ```
 This triggers consent decisions and populates the UI/API.

+From the wallet dashboard you can approve or reject each inbound request.
+Approvals and rejections are streamed back to Kafka for downstream consumers and audit capture.

 ## One-step demo (bootstrap everything)
 From the repo root: